Translations

 Conclusion

-This Christmas Eve and Christmas Day have been better than 1982 (Papaw Wood), 1999 (Mom), 2000 (Mom), 2002 (Dad), and 2007 (Dad).
-This year has not been as much fun as many other times (childhood, young adult, adult, etc.).
-The rain to snow and the “Mask Mafia” hindered or quarantined usual family gathering events.
 On balance, however, the good memories outweigh the bad ones.
 Mrs. Appalachian Irishman did talk with the “Mask Mafia” a few times today.
-(No “Interweb” conferences!)
-Recently or today, I've talked by phone with my three brothers, my "adopted sister" in Missouri, and one niece.
+(There were no online conferences!)
+Recently or today, I spoke by phone with my three younger brothers, my “adopted” sister in Missouri, and one niece.
 (Are you reading this, Shanna?)
-We are all "Livin' la Vida 'Rona" (with apology to Ricky Martin, 1999) well enough.
+We all are well enough “Livin' La Vida 'Rona” (with an apology to Ricky Martin's song in 1999).

-I thought about driving to and hiking House Mountain today.
-I was wise.
-My new ol' truck and I could negotiate most of the roads.
-Hogskin Road, however, was probably too treacherous.
-Also, in six or even more inches of snow on the mountain, I could have stepped wrong and injured myself or my pride at least.
-In 174 hikes, so far, I have fallen one time only, back in “pre-metal” bionic days.
+In 174 hikes on House Mountain so far, I have fallen only one time, back in my “pre-bionic” days.
 I know the switchback well.
-I was alone, on my way down, in the snow.
-My right foot planted on a rock that I though was covered with snow only.
+I was alone on my way down in the snow.
+My right foot planted on a rock that I thought was covered only with snow.
 I had taken a careful step.
 Ice was under the snow.
 I slipped.
 My backside landed first, before the back of my head hit the rock behind me.
 I injured my pride only.
-If my head had hit first, well, I'd have gone Home, and the others could have either come to get my carcass or left it there, for the buzzards!
+If my head had hit first, well, I could have died.
+Someone would have had to come get my carcass or leave it there for the buzzards!

 3 comments: